canonical/launchpad-manual/user/how-to/bug-tracking-with-email.rst

 Before you start
 ================

 Launchpad verifies incoming email by looking for a GNU Privacy Guard (GPG) signature by the sender, or a DKIM signature by a trusted sender domain, such as GMail.
-Read our :ref:`guide on adding your GPG key <import-an-opengpg-key>` to your Launchpad account.
+Read our :ref:`guide on adding your GPG key <import-an-openpgp-key>` to your Launchpad account.

 Messages that just add comments to a bug or merge proposal are not required to be signed.
 Messages that contain commands to change the